Computing Sciences Summer Student Program Draws 90-plus Participants

 The 12-week program, which was initially launched in 2010, offers undergraduate and graduate students in science and engineering fields the chance to gain research experience with ESnet, NERSC and the Computational Research Division.
 In addition to completing a research project, the students are given the opportunity to attend weekly talks, tour Berkeley Lab facilities (including NERSC's computer room and the ALS) and present a poster outlining their summer project.
 In addition, in response to student feedback from previous years, two new hands-on classes have been added: NERSC New User Training and Introduction to Parallel Programming.

 “Every year we get more than 90 students during the summer coming to the lab through the CSSS program,” Marques said.
 “It is an opportunity for them to get to know each other, network, exchange ideas on their research assignments and be exposed to career opportunities.”

 Summer also brings an influx of faculty/student research teams courtesy of a joint effort between CS and the Sustainable Horizons Institute through the Sustainable Pathways Program.
-This program aims to recruit students and faculty from a variety of institutions, including minority-serving institutions and women’s colleges supporting students from under-represented or under-privileged backgrounds, for summer research opportunities with the CS organization.
+This program aims to recruit students and faculty from a variety of institutions, including minority-serving institutions and women’s colleges supporting students from under-represented or underserved backgrounds, for summer research opportunities with the CS organization.
 As winners of Sustainable Pathways Research Fellowships, these teams spend the summer collaborating with Berkeley Lab staff to further their own research.
 This year 12 faculty/student teams received the fellowships.

 “Our goal with this program is to make connections with faculty and students we might not otherwise connect with and to contribute to our diversity,” said CRD Director David Brown, who worked with the Sustainable Horizons Institute to develop the Pathways program.